-The objective of this Policy is to outline the Shire of Serpentine Jarrahdale's (the Shire) application of child safe principles and provide a framework to best ensure the safety and wellbeing of children and young people within the community.
+The objective of this Policy is to outline the Shire' application of child safe principles and provide a framework to best ensure the safety and wellbeing of children and young people within the community.

 Scope

 This Policy applies to anyone who conducts work for the Shire in a paid or unpaid capacity.
 This includes, but is not limited to, Councillors and staff, irrespective of their involvement in child related services, work or duties.